vigneshv92/Computer-Vision/Notes/Advanced_Computer_Vision_and_Deep_Learning.md

 We'll learn about techniques for finding these regions shortly.
 Then, you should be able to locate and classify any objects that appear in an original image, whether that's one object or three or 20.

+###### Reflect
+> Considering the above image, how do you think you would select the best proposed regions;
+> what criteria do good regions have?

+> Your reflection
+By Increasing the sliding window size to reduce the number of cropped regions.

+> Solution
+Things to think about
+The regions we want to analyze are those with complete objects in them.
+We want to get rid of regions that contain image background or only a portion of an object.
+So, two common approaches are suggested: 1. identify similar regions using feature extraction or a clustering algorithm like k-means, as you've already seen; these methods should identify any areas of interest.
+2. Add another layer to our model that performs a binary classification on these regions and labels them: object or not-object; this gives us the ability to discard any non-object regions!